mod-cpp/pacman/exercises/25/pacman_ai/README.md

 # Exercise: PacMan AI

-The exercise above is fixed based on the layout of the board and is hard to make generic.

 Let's implement a naive AI for PacMan.

+## Background: PacMan Moves

 At each intersection, check if there is a ghost directly inline with that path.
 If the path is free of ghosts, you are allowed to turn there.
 And if PacMan is moving in a direction, and a ghost enters his path, then pacman will reverse.